ibm-cloud-docs/Cloudant/basics/index.md

 This testing requires continuous internal calls, which might impact performance or the cost of using the database.

->   **Note**: Continuous replication can result in a large number of internal calls.
-    This might affect costs for multi-tenant users of {{site.data.keyword.cloudant_short_notm}} systems.
+Continuous replication can result in many internal calls.
+These calls might affect costs for multi-tenant users of {{site.data.keyword.cloudant_short_notm}} systems.
 Continuous replication is disabled by default.
+{: note}